kpbarasa/aws-server-less-ecommerce-products-microservice/README.md

     - grab the fileName from queryString
     - give unique name of that file
     - create S3Params
-    - get Signed URL
+    - `GET` Signed URL
     - give to back to client for upload image

-- Queue Service: Get product from product repository
+- Queue Service: `GET` product from product repository

 ### SRC(Main files)